 We had 14 kilometers of fine white sand and crystal-clear blue waters, all to ourselves.
 It was paradise.
 We ate Bani mangos and drank some Presidente beers.
 Then we snorkeled around embracing the crystalline waters:

-LAGO ENRIQUILLO & LAS CARITAS
+DAY THREE: LAGO ENRIQUILLO & LAS CARITAS

 The next day, we decided to loop around Lago Enriquillo and stopped by Jimani.
 The Haitian border was, even more, intimidating here.
 This truck was stuck at the border for hours:

 We made another road stop in front of Lago Enriquillo to see Las Caritas – Parque Nacional.
 This ancient cave goes back to the time of our indigenous Taino ancestors.
 The Taino’s were sadly slaughtered and wiped off the island when Colombus (the romanticized rapist thief) came plundering through our island.
 Anyway, it was a fun walk up these slippery limestone stairs.
 Wear the right shoes!

 These faces and symbols were carved by the Taino people.
 I kind of wish they’d left us something more insightful than smiley face emojis, but… I am grateful we’re left with some remnant of their time on the island.
 Definitely wear sturdy shoes, the natural limestone steps are very slippery.